cs50/cs50.readthedocs.io/zoom.md

 Original ratio
 </strong>
 <p>
-Uncheck this box to ensure your video is widescreen.
+Uncheck this box in Zoom to ensure your video is widescreen.
 </p>
 </li>